sambengtson/wormholecash/examples/README.md

 - A local wormhole node is used because `trest.bitcoin.com` does not yet support Wormhole rest calls.

+- Beyond providing examples of how to use the SDK, these examples provide a solid foundation for creating end-to-end tests to ensure things like the NPM library doesn't break, or that `trest.bitcoin.com` is up and functioning correctly.

 ## Installation

 Install dependencies by running `npm install` in the parent directory.